Home > The Scene

 Billy Runs Boston?

-The title character in Billy Runs Boston? is Billy Russo–a middle-aged man (played by Marra) who works a menial job while caring for his nearly non-verbal brother and living under the thumb of their embittered sister.
-He is a simple soul who runs, like many of us, primarily to escape (however briefly) the difficult aspects of his life, and to feel like himself.
+The title character in Billy Runs Boston? is Billy Russo–a middle-aged man (played by Marra) who works as a janitor while caring for his nearly non-verbal brother; the two men live under the thumb of their embittered sister.
+Billy is a person of simple needs, who runs primarily to escape, however briefly. the difficult aspects of his life, and to feel like himself.

 Billy Runs Boston?

-One day, a fellow runner in Billy’s loosely-constituted running club suggests that he should try to qualify for Boston, and this gives Billy a new sense of purpose.
+One day, a fellow runner in Billy’s run club suggests he should try to qualify for Boston, and this idea gives Billy a new sense of purpose.
 His well-meaning friends help him out with gift cards and hand-me-down shoes, and Billy becomes obsessed with his quest.
 But there are consequences: he starts neglecting his brother’s care, and, as so often happens in real life, injury strikes.
-What happens next is kept hidden from viewers until the end (when the reason for the question mark in the title is also revealed).
+What will Billy do?
+This is where things get interesting.

 Billy Runs Boston has all of the familiar running tropes: the lengths people will go to qualify for Boston.
 The fartleks, hill repeats, tempo runs and intervals.
 The chafing.
 The relationship between running and social media.
 The outrageous prices for carbon-plated running shoes.
-And, of course, the Holy Grail of marathoners–i.e., qualifying for Boston, and the lengths some people will go to to achieve it.
-It pokes gentle fun at how ridiculous runners can be, while highlighting running’s true bottom line: most of us, like Billy, run because it makes us feel good.
+And, of course, the Holy Grail for marathoners–qualifying for Boston.
+It pokes gentle fun at how ridiculous runners can be, while highlighting running’s true bottom line: for many of us, like Billy, we run because it makes us feel like better people.
+(To what extent this is actually true is one of the film’s most interesting themes.)

 Billy Runs Boston

-The film is full of recognizable Toronto running locations–and even a real running shop
+The film is full of recognizable Toronto running locations, including a cameo by The Runners Shop on Bloor St. West.

 Check out the latest buyer's guide: